|Shopping cart is empty.|

 FACT…one of the fastest ways to get out of your ‘fat-burning’ zone is to skip a meal or eat the wrong foods (too many refined, processed carbohydrates).
 The body is designed to burn fats throughout the day – this is the ‘fat-burning’ zone you want to be in.

-check all that apply…see if your metabolism is working for or against you!
+check all that apply…to see if your metabolism is working for or against you!

 Crave sweets/coffee in mid-morning/afternoon